ryjen/ryjen.github.io/content/post/fortunes-microservice.md

 Cannot engage the target without some information.

 The existing fortunes database will provide plenty of content.
-Fortunately (no pun intended), I've already extracted the legacy flat file storage system into SQL.
+Fortunately (no pun intended), I've already extracted the legacy flat file storage system into SQL for another project.

 `TODO: add conversion to SQL details`